dornascarol/Chat-nodejs/README.md

 <h1> Chat :hash: </h1>
 <br>

-<h2> Este foi o projeto que aprendi no YouTube da Hashtag </h2>
+<h2> This was the project I learned on Hashtag's YouTube </h2>
-<p> Aplicação implementando a lógica do Chat, desde a configuração do Front-end até a criação do servidor Back-end utilizando Node.JS e Socket.io para comunicação em tempo real entre os usuários. </p>
+<p> Application implementing the Chat logic, from the Front-end configuration to the creation of the Back-end server using Node.JS and Socket.io for real-time communication between users. </p>

-<h2> Introdução </h2>
+<h2> Introduction </h2>
-O objetivo é oferecer uma plataforma interativa para comunicação instantânea entre usuários, tornando as conversas simples e acessíveis.
+The goal is to offer an interactive platform for instant communication between users, making conversations simple and accessible.

-## Tecnologias utilizadas
+## Technologies used
 * VS Code
 * HTML
 * CSS